feschmidt/thesis/README.md

 ## Instructions

-To compile: Use vscode and "run all build tasks".
-Preview can be done internally.
-Compilation using `pdflatex`is fine; I don't think I need either  `xelatex` or `lualatex`.
+To compile: run `bash compile.sh`.
+This compiles the file using `pdflatex`.
+I suppose `xelatex` produces nicer fonts, but it seems to mess a bit with the colors of the title pages.
+TODO: Investigate this.

 ### Layout